Can I email you to ask for an exception to any of the policies?

 How will the waitlist be managed?

 On a first-come-first-served basis, just like the application, and claim process.
 If a rebate becomes available for you, we will notify you by email.
+Please make sure our email address (shown below) is on your safe senders list.
+We cannot be responsible for email invitations that end up in spam folders.

 Where am I on the waitlist?